nsanchez9009/Admin-Dashboard/README.md

 # Admin-Dashboard
-A mock up of an admin dashboard
+A mock up of an admin dashboard for an imaginary service.